ORCHESTRATE

 All currently enabled execution flags.

-In normal usage, you do not type these integers manually.
-You set the toggles in System settings and AGILAB generates the matching numeric value for the snippet.
+In normal usage, you do not type bitmasks manually.
+You set the toggles in System settings and AGILAB generates the matching snippet.

 From UI to Snippet Fields